Tag Archives: Health

 Dehydratin’ Away…

-That’s right.
-Health Coach Jillian is dehydratin’ the bejesus out of anything she can get her hands on with her new 5-tray Excalibur Food Dehydrator.
+This week, Health Coach Jillian is dehydratin’ the bejesus out of anything she can get her hands on with her new 5-tray Excalibur Food Dehydrator.
 It’s BPA-free and phthalate-free.

 Now, one might wonder what the point is.
 Don’t we want the water that’s in these foods?
 Sure!